wells-wood-research/drMD/README.md

 The **pathInfo** entry in the config file is a dictionary containing two parameters:
 <a id="inputdir"></a>
 ### :anatomical_heart: inputDir
-*(DirectoryPath)* This is the absoloute path towards a directory containing PDB files that will be used as starting points for your simulations.
+*(DirectoryPath)* This is the absolute path towards a directory containing PDB files that will be used as starting points for your simulations.

   > :medical_symbol:
   > **To Perform Replicate** simulations, simply create copies of your starting PDB files in the inputDir, with each copy